Skip navigation

 Joint life insurance:

 If you are in a couple, having joint life insurance can often be cheaper than two single policies.
-But note that most policies only pay out once, on the first death, so if the surviving partner requires further cover, they would need to take out a new, single policy.
-Don’t assume you would only need single cover if one of you earns the income and the other stays at home with children - if the at-home parent were to die, the working partner might have to give up their job or factor in expensive childcare costs.
+But note that most policies only pay out once, on the first death, so if the surviving partner requires further cover, they will need to take out a new, single policy.
+Don’t assume that only one of you would need cover if one of you earns the income and the other stays at home with children - if the at-home parent were to die, the working partner might have to give up their job or factor in expensive childcare costs.

 Reviewable premiums: